|Guide||♦||8 Triplogs||Mine 0||0 Topics|

 These trails traverse a wide range of biologic zones.
-Mormon Canyon Trail passes through a picturesque riparian area that includes a number of Rocky Mountain maples.
-This loop includes plant life found in the Upper Sonoran Desert such as Schott's yucca and silverleaf oak, the trails climb into a forest of Engelmann spruce, a species found as far north as British Columbia.
+Mormon Canyon Trail #352 passes through a picturesque riparian area that includes several Rocky Mountain Maples.
+This loop provides plant life found in the Upper Sonoran Desert, such as Schott's Yucca and Silverleaf Oak.
+The trails climb into a forest of Engelmann Spruce, a species found as far north as British Columbia.

-About 1/2 way up you will see a small amount of burned pines (pre Rattlesnake Fire).
-From here the trail will switchback once in awhile but it is in this section that you might have to feel your way around.
-Your goal of course, is to get to the crest.
+About 1/2 way up, you will see a small amount of burned pines (pre-Rattlesnake Fire).
+From here, the trail will switchback once in a while, but it is in this section that you might have to feel your way around.
+Your goal, of course, is to get to the crest.
 To your left is the clear area below the trees.
-You don't really want to go further than that and instead want to keep a steady course up the grassier part of the canyon.
+You don't want to go further than that and instead want to keep a steady course up the grassier part of the canyon.

-I would suggest if you don't have pretty good route finding skills, you may want to think twice about doing this trail.
-A route is loaded but it's not perfect due to the disappearing trail and getting around obstacles.
-(I don't think you can get too lost as you know you gotta go up).
-3 miles later, you are at the saddle.
-You can head south (right) on the Mormon Ridge Trail for .7 miles to reach the Crest Trail which connects you to many areas in the tops of the Chiricahuas.
+I would suggest if you don't have pretty good route-finding skills, you may want to think twice about hiking this trail.
+A route is loaded, but it's not perfect due to the disappearing trail and getting around obstacles.
+(I don't think you can get too lost as you know you must go up).
+Three miles later, you are at the saddle.
+You can head south (right) on the Mormon Ridge Trail for 0.7 miles to reach the Crest Trail, which connects you to many areas in the tops of the Chiricahuas.

 For this loop hike on the Mormon Ridge Trail, turn left at the sign.
-You will pass the trail you came up on so be careful as the two trails run parallel for a few minutes so you need to stay on the higher trail or you will be heading back down the canyon.
+You will pass the trail you came upon, so be careful as the two trails run parallel for a few minutes, so you need to stay on the higher trail, or you will be heading back down the canyon.
 You will now be heading west along the ridgeline above the Canyon you just came up.
-This part of the hike is mostly out of shade so keep that in mind.
+This part of the hike is primarily out of the shade, so keep that in mind.

-You will switch back from time to time but mostly be staying on the side (south) that keeps the Canyon in view.
-From one section you can see the Whetstones and the Pinalenos.
+You will switch back from time to time but mostly stay on the side (south) that keeps the Canyon in view.
+From one section, you can see the Whetstone and the Pinaleno mountains.
 As you eventually come across and are looking west, you will get to see the Dragoons.
-At one time you will come around on the north side as you cross behind away from the Canyon.
+At one time, you will go around on the north side as you cross behind away from the Canyon.